Skip to content

 3. What are BPD residential treatment centers?

-The goal of BPD residential treatment centers is to address the immediate issues BPD can create, such as identifying and minimizing inappropriate behaviors and creating more healthy interpersonal relationships.
+BPD residential treatment centers aim to address the immediate issues BPD can create, such as identifying and minimizing inappropriate behaviors and creating healthier interpersonal relationships.
 BPD residential treatment centers can provide a highly structured environment that will allow you to maintain and expand your independence.

 4. What is the BPD treatment success rate?